-If you receive LTD benefits from this Plan, your LTD, Group Life and AD&D coverage will continue.
-You can elect to continue your MSP (BC residents only), Dental and/or Extended Health coverage if you pay 50% of the contributions.
+If you receive LTD benefits from this Plan, your LTD, Group Life and AD&D coverage will continue without cost to you.
+You can elect to continue your Dental and/or Extended Health coverage if you pay 50% of the contributions.
 Such an election must be made at the time your LTD claim is accepted and contributions must be paid to the employer monthly in advance.
+Note: In order for your Group Life, AD&D, Dental and Extended Health coverage to continue you must be receiving LTD benefits and you must remain an employee.